jmanderson0119/csds413-term-project/Data_visualisation/scripts/Report-Draft.md

 These are our important data sources:
 - CWRU [Interactive Factbook](https://case.edu/ir/InteractiveFactBook)![Attachment.tiff](file:///Attachment.tiff) - this was our initial reference, where we noticed that only facts were presented, no reference or relevance provided

-- IPEDS Compare Colleges Tool (IPEDS → peer benchmarking): https://nces.ed.gov/ipeds/institution-profile/201645#enrollment
-- Integrated Postsecondary Education Data System - this is where we collected most of our data from
+- IPEDS Compare Colleges Tool (IPEDS → peer benchmarking): https://nces.ed.gov/ipeds/institution-profile/201645#enrollment - this is where we collected most of our data from

 - https://datausa.io/profile/university/case-western-reserve-university - this is our actual visualisation reference